Orient Foundation

 Film Production & Distribution:

 The Foundation has managed the distribution of the feature documentary Tibet: A Buddhist Trilogy in cinemas throughout North America, Europe and Australasia since 1983.
 In 2005, the Trilogy was digitally re-mastered from its 16mm original and re-released in cinemas in the US, Canada, the UK, and Australia.
-Tibet: A Buddhist Trilogy is the highest grossing documentary feature on Tibet to be produced to date.
-The Trilogy was also released on DVD in North America and the UK in 2005.
+The Trilogy was also released on DVD in North America and the UK in 2005 and made available online, worldwide, in 2013.

 Publications: